 The Footbridge (B & W PHOTO – as it was in 1880-90) spans Rosedale Valley Drive, a branch of TORONTO’s ravine system.
 It links posh Rosedale with not-quite-so-posh St. Jamestown.

-The large-scale photographic mural in the background is by Scott McFarland – Corner of the Courageous, Repatriation Ceremony for Sergeant Martin Goudreault, Grenville St., Toronto, Ontario, June 9th, 2010.
+The large-scale photographic mural BELOW is by Scott McFarland – Corner of the Courageous, Repatriation Ceremony for Sergeant Martin Goudreault, Grenville St., Toronto, Ontario, June 9th, 2010.
 McFarland creates a portrait of a repatriation ceremony for a fallen Canadian soldier returning home to Canada after being killed while on active duty in Afghanistan.
 A composite digital technique enables the artist to document a complete view of the scene.